Stall kicking – how to protect the barn

-One of the first things you need to do is protect your horse and the stall (or fence) and then you can work on the brain part, getting at the root of the problem and modifying the behavior.
-You can read more about stall kicking behaviors here!
+- One of the first things you need to do is protect your horse and the stall (or fence) and then you can work on the brain part, getting at the root of the problem and modifying the behavior.
+You can read more about stall kicking behavior here!

-For the stall, you have some options here.
-First, get some pads up.
-You can go high tech and order some for a specialty company.
+- First, get some pads up.
+You can go high-tech and order some for a specialty company.
 These are great for barefoot horses.
 With the addition of shoes, the outer layer may not hold up so well.
-(This is speaking from personal experience here.)
+This is speaking from personal experience here.

-A more cost effective method is to use regular old stall mats on the wall.
-It’s definitely a two person job getting them up there, but the density will save your stall walls.
-Hanging mats or pads does a few things: soften the blow, absorbs some of the noise, and protects the walls.
+- A more cost-effective method is to use regular old stall mats on the wall.
+It’s definitely a two-person job getting them up there, but the density will save your stall walls.
+Hanging mats or pads does a few things: softens the blow, absorbs some of the noise, and protects the walls.
 Wood stalls can splinter and composite walls can dent.
-Splinters and sharp edges can result, and if you know horses, you know they are drawn by some magical force to sharp, laceration inducing things.
+Splinters and sharp edges can result, and if you know horses, you know they are drawn by some magical force to sharp, laceration-inducing things.

 Stall pads may work, or you may find that you want to go thicker and tougher with stall mats.

-Use rounded screws to attach stall mats vertically.
-You will be able to see the height at which your horse kicks, so raise them high if you need to to cover that “kick zone”.
-Make sure your screws don’t go into neighboring stalls.
-When I added mats to a stall, I used a screw about every three inches, in a zig zag pattern.
-This means the first screw about 1 inch from the top, the next screw about 4 inches from the top, etc. This creates more security.
+- Use rounded screws to attach stall mats vertically.
+You will be able to see the height at which your horse kicks, so raise them high if you need to cover that “kick zone”.
+When I added mats to a stall, I used a screw about every three inches, in a zig-zag pattern.
+This means the first screw is about 1 inch from the top, the next screw is about 4 inches from the top, etc. This creates more security.
 The mats are so heavy that you may only need a few screws on the bottom.

 This system works – you don’t have to be there to deter the behavior.

-What physical changes have you made to your horse environment to discourage kicking??
-(I'll write about the mental things that create kicking and how you can tackle those in a later article, part 2)
+What physical changes have you made to your horse environment to discourage kicking?